wadmp/wadmp.github.io/src/gen3/tutorials/README.md

 ![Sign Up Page](./SignUp.png)

-- After clicking on the Create Account button, go to your email inbox and confirm your new user.
+- After clicking the Create Account button, enter your email inbox and confirm your new user.

 ![Email Confirmation](./EmailConfirm.png)

 - After clicking the confirmation in your email, your account will be ready to log in to WebAccess/DMP with your login data on the main page.

 ![Email Click](./emailconfirm2.png)